WICG/element-timing/README.md

 #### What about Shadow DOM?

 Unfortunately Shadow DOM elements are not currently supported.
-We intend to

 #### What about invisible or occluded elements?